 If you decide to book a monthly clean, it will probably cost you more than a weekly or bi-weekly clean; this is because the clean is no longer a maintenance clean as it will get dirtier than if it was scheduled to be cleaned each week!

-In my next post, I will be discussing what to expect from a house cleaner, don’t miss out, subscribe to our updates today and you’ll get access to our exclusive secret resources library!
+In my next post, I will be talking about what to expect from a house cleaner and how to prepare your home for them coming, don’t miss out, subscribe to our updates today and you’ll get access to our exclusive secret resources library!

-Do you have any questions you’d like to ask regarding hiring professional cleaning services?
-Drop us a line in the comments!
+Do you have any questions you’d like to ask before hiring a professional cleaning company, drop us a line in the comments!

 Pin it for later!